Rohit-Pati/EV_Conversion/README.md

 # EV_Conversion
 Projects done in collaboration with EVahan, a startup company.
+Project involved conversion of a two-wheeler ic engine motorbike to a pure electric bike.
+Motor and battery size was calculated using a Simulink model.

+# Simulink Models